ABCD (film): Production

 Saravana Subbiah announced that his next film would be titled ABCDE, starring Shaam.
 The "E" stood for Eashwari, but the character was later removed and the title was shortened to ABCD.
 The letters stand for the main characters of the film.
-ABCD continues the trend of casting three heroines opposite the hero that started with Autograph and will continue with Vallavan.
+ABCD continues the trend of casting three heroines opposite the hero that started with Autograph and would continue with Vallavan.
 Shaam plays a mature man in the film.

 Soundtrack

 The soundtrack was composed by D. Imman.